 Applicants may be exempt from providing evidence of their English language skills if they were taught in a bilingual school (to at least the end of year 10), they are native speakers, or can show evidence of a period of at least half a year spent at an English-speaking school, university or other institution.

 Date of admission

-Admission to this programme is granted at the end of January for the summer semester and at the end of June for the winter semester.
+Admission to this programme is granted at the end of January for the summer semester.
 Please pay attention to these admission dates when applying for your visa.

 The international Master‘s programme in Water Engineering prepares students for professional activity in higher positions in various areas of the water industry on an international level.
 The content of the programme is suitable for roles in supply and disposal companies, the consulting field, in environment agencies and ministries, in private water industry or environmental protection companies, in engineering firms offering consulting and planning, and institutions, as well as in teaching and research.

 Fax: + 49 (0) 391 886 46 18

 Visitor's address: House 2, Room 0.07.1, Breitscheidstraße 2, 39114 Magdeburg